A Conversation With Julie McDowell

 7. Can you throw some light on emerging ESG engagement trends with respect to investors’ space?
 How do you see the role of engagement within responsible investment and ESG changing?

 A recent report stated that high levels of investor engagement can cause frustration for CEOs and CFOs who don’t like being told what to do.
-Engagement can be a tricky topic because it can mean different things like writing letters, following up, or having meetings.
+Engagement can be tricky because it can mean different things like writing letters, following up, or having meetings.
 It is most effective when pushing for better disclosure and reporting or changes in operational management.
 However, it can be difficult to achieve and it is important to be clear about what kind of engagement is being pushed for.
 For example, it may be difficult to push a tobacco company to stop selling cigarettes, but it may be possible to push an oil and gas company for better disclosure on emissions.
 Fund managers should be clear about the type of engagement they are pursuing (e.g., reporting or change in operational activity) and the potential impact it will have in the real world.

 8. Where do you see the standardisation of frameworks going?